-The Legislative, FinanceFunding, and Public Affairs Committee, a Standing Committee of the Board, shall at an annual public meeting review the Good Neighbor Policy and its implementation and effectiveness at least once every two years.
-The Good Neighbor Policy shall be amended as necessary to ensure the best possible relationship between the District and its neighbors.
+The Legislative, Funding, and Public Affairs Committee, a Standing Committee of the Board, will review the Good Neighbor Policy and its implementation and effectiveness at least once every three years.
+The Good Neighbor Policy will be amended as necessary to ensure the best possible relationship between the District and its neighbors.

-The District will review the Good Neighbor Policy annually at least once every two years at a public meeting of the District's Legislative, Funding and Public Affairs Committee, the location of which will be rotated among different sites in the District, to ensure its continued effectiveness and implementation.
+The District will review the Good Neighbor Policy at least once every three years at a public meeting of the District's Legislative, Funding and Public Affairs Committee, held in the Board Chambers at the Administrative Office as hybrid meetings to allow virtual participation, to ensure its continued effectiveness and implementation.
 Based on input from the public, the Board will amend the Policy, as necessary, to ensure the best possible relationship between the District and its neighbors.
 Throughout the year, the District will also gather information and suggestions that neighbors provide to staff in person or send in via the website, e-mail or regular mail.

-The District shall maintain a Good Neighbor Brochure and shall update it regularly and distribute it to property owners with land adjoining newly formed District Preserves (new neighbors) and otherwise make it available to other existing neighbors.
-The Brochure shall contain the following information:
+The District will maintain a Good Neighbor Brochure and will update it regularly and distribute it to property owners with land adjoining newly formed District Preserves (new neighbors) and otherwise make it available to other existing neighbors.
+The Brochure will contain the following information:

-- Emergency contact information for District and other agencies by nature of emergency (fire, flooding, medical, illegal activity, abandoned vehicles, etc.) - District contact for resource management (weed abatement, feral animal control, restoration and re-vegetation, etc.) - District contact for fire and hazard prevention (fuel management, information regarding fire-safe practices, defensible space, fallen or hazardous trees, etc.) - District contact for conflicts between neighbors and pPreserve visitors (trespass, parking, noise, etc.) - District contact for general questions regarding use and management of pPreserves - How to make a suggestion or file a complaint regarding use and management of District pPreserves or the District's operation in general (phone, write, e-mail, in person) - Contact information for Ombudsperson - Management and Board of Directors contact information - Website and email mailbox - Office hours and location
+Emergency contact information for District and other agencies by nature of emergency

+- (fire, flooding, medical, illegal activity, abandoned vehicles, etc.) - District contact information for Conservation Grazing Program Manager, Skyline and Foothills Area superintendents as staff liaisons to neighbors. - District contact for resource management (weed abatement, feral animal control, restoration and re-vegetation, etc.) - District contact for fire and hazard prevention (fuel management, information regarding fire-safe practices, defensible space, fallen or hazardous trees, etc.) - District contact for conflicts between neighbors and preserve visitors (trespass, parking, noise, etc.) - District contact for general questions regarding use and management of preserves - How to make a suggestion or file a complaint regarding use and management of District preserves or the District's operation in general (phone, write, e-mail, in person) - Contact information for Ombudsperson - Management and Board of Directors contact information - Website and email - Office hours and location - Board meeting dates and times - Copy of the Good Neighbor Policies